‘Teen Mom 2’: Kailyn Lowry Says Javi Marroquin Needs To Move On

 “I feel bad he hasn’t moved on as quickly as I did,” she said.
 “Javi believes every single rumor.
 How many times can I say sorry about what I’ve done?
 I can’t apologize for something I didn’t do.
 He can’t believe everything he hears.”

-However, when Kailyn Lowry spoke out on the reality show about how she and Javi Marroquin need to be on the same team for their son, Lincoln, 3, Javi took to his social media account to give her a piece of his mind.
+However, when Kailyn Lowry spoke out on the reality show about how she and Javi Marroquin need to be on the same team for their son, Lincoln, three, Javi took to his social media account to give her a piece of his mind.

 “It’s not possible,” he tweeted.
 “I don’t need your ‘friendship’ don’t play Mother Teresa now.
 Friendship and co-parenting are two different things.”

-In addition to all of messiness between Kailyn Lowry and Javi Marroquin, it was recently reported that the Teen Mom 2 star has filed a protection order against her ex-husband.
+In addition to all of the messiness between Kailyn Lowry and Javi Marroquin, it was recently reported that the Teen Mom 2 star has filed a protection order against her ex-husband.
 According to Javi, the two can no longer have any contact with one another unless is about their son Lincoln.

 “She said it’s because I harassed her via text about all this divorce and guy stuff,” Marroquin told site.
 “I signed a consent PFA, which means there’s no evidence of abuse.
 I just can’t contact her unless it’s in regards to Lincoln for a year.”